rizwansworld/ChatApplication/README.md

 7. Clicking on the list when **SoftKeyboard** is open, clears focus on the textfield and closes the Keybaord.
 Similar to popular Chat apps like Whatsapp.

+8. **Logic** to decide whether to show Timestamp before a chat or not:
+   Compare **previousChatTimeInMillis** and **currentChatTimeInMillis** - If difference of both is more than 1 hour, show Timestamp before the current chat.
+   And
+   If it is the first chat in database response.

 **Architecure:**

 MVVM